kccnma/cms/page/about.md

 ---
 This is an **About** sub page.

 A static site is generated using [Jekyll](https://jekyllrb.com/) and was initialized via a basic Jekyll starter site that uses the [Minima](https://github.com/jekyll/minima) theme.
+Updated again on 12-16-19.

 ## Tests